Motorcycle Accidents

 The Last Clear Chance Doctrine

-The most important exception is the “last clear chance” doctrine.
+The most significant exception is the “last clear chance” doctrine.
 If the other driver had the final opportunity to avoid the accident but failed to act, you may still recover damages even if you were partially at fault.
-For example, if you were slightly over the speed limit but the other driver saw you coming and still pulled out in front of you, they had the last clear chance to prevent the crash.
-Proving this requires a detailed understanding of the accident and North Carolina law.
+For example, if you were slightly over the speed limit but the other driver saw you coming and still pulled out in front of you, that driver had the last clear chance to prevent the crash.
+Proving this exception requires a detailed reconstruction of the moments before the collision.

 Contact Carolinas’ Biker Lawyers Today to Fight for Fair Compensation

-Most riders don’t realize how easy it is to lose a case in North Carolina.
-One wrong statement to an insurance adjuster can destroy your claim.
-Having our team on your side protects you from these traps.
-We handle all communication with insurance companies, gather evidence, and fight to prove the other driver was at fault.
-We also ride ourselves, so we understand what it’s like out there on the road.
+Most riders do not realize how easy it can be to lose a case in North Carolina.
+One wrong statement to an insurance adjuster can undermine your claim before it even gets started.
+Having our team on your side can help protect you from these traps.
+We handle communication with insurance companies, gather evidence, and work to prove the other driver was at fault.
+We also ride ourselves, so we understand what it is like out on the road.
+Our attorneys have built their careers around motorcycle cases specifically, with recognition that includes a Top 100 Trial Lawyers honor from the American Trial Lawyers Association and a National Trial Lawyers Top 40 Under 40 selection, and we bring that focused experience to every contributory negligence dispute we handle.

 Leave a Reply